-The lateral force resistance system consists of outriggers and belt trusses built on floors 39 to 44, 72 to 76, and 104 to 107.
+The lateral force resistance system comprises outriggers and belt trusses built on floors 39 to 44, 72 to 76, and 104 to 107.

 The tower is built on a mega-mat foundation, a super structure with a length of 71.7m, 6.5m thickness and a volume of 31,203m³.
 The foundation handles the 750,000t of vertical load of the tower.

 The foundation was cast in a single 30-hour concrete placement using 5,300 trucks pouring ready-mix concrete.
-High-strength and ultra-low heat concrete with a strength of 50MPa-80MPa was used for pouring the foundation, as well as the mega columns, core walls and flats slabs.
+The project employed state-of-the-technology to make high-strength and ultra-low heat concrete with a strength of 50MPa-80MPa, which was used for pouring the foundation, as well as the mega columns, core walls and flats slabs.

 The Lotte World Tower incorporates sustainable features of the LEED Gold standard.
 The tower features a displacement air and a radiant floor cooling/heating system instead of the traditional air-conditioning for the atrium lobby.
 The outside air units are equipped with energy recovery wheels to collect exhaust air.